Cuernavaca: 21st century

-The September 19, 2017 earthquake with a magnitude of 7.1 killed four people and damaged or destroyed 180 homes, 11 churches, and 10 other Cuernavaca buildings, including the Cortés Palace, the cathedral, and the landmark Torre Latinoamericana, according to Fernando Manrique Rivas, general director of Protección Civil de Cuernavaca.
+The 19 September 2017 earthquake with a magnitude of 7.1 killed four people and damaged or destroyed 180 homes, 11 churches, and 10 other Cuernavaca buildings, including the Cortés Palace, the cathedral, and the landmark Torre Latinoamericana, according to Fernando Manrique Rivas, general director of Protección Civil de Cuernavaca.

 Cuernavaca instituted a curfew and possible arrest for 36 hours for violators during the COVID-19 pandemic in Mexico.
 Open-air restaurants and bars were closed.
-Mayor Antonio Villalobos Adan commented on May 1 that the city needs a new cemetery with capacity for 15,000 people, since the city's seven cemeteries are all saturated.
+Mayor Antonio Villalobos Adan commented on 1 May that the city needs a new cemetery with capacity for 15,000 people, since the city's seven cemeteries are all saturated.
 It is already estimated that 40% of the population in the Antonio Barona neighborhood has been contaminated by COVID-19.
-On June 2, Cuernavaca reported 393 confirmed cases and 83 deaths from the virus; the reopening of the state was pushed back until at least June 13.
-Cuernavaca reported 1,322 cases, 1,015 recuperations, and 223 deaths on August 31.
-2,566 cases were reported on December 27, 2020.
+On 2 June, Cuernavaca reported 393 confirmed cases and 83 deaths from the virus; the reopening of the state was pushed back until at least 13 June.
+Cuernavaca reported 1,322 cases, 1,015 recoveries, and 223 deaths on 31 August.
+2,566 cases were reported on 27 December 2020.

-Four bottles of the Pfizer–BioNTech COVID-19 vaccine were stolen from “Carlos Calero Elorduy Hospital” run by SEDENA on January 14.
-This hospital plus the G. Parres general hospital, both dedicated to the care of serious COVID-19 cases, reached 100% capacity on January 15, 2021.
+Four bottles of the Pfizer–BioNTech COVID-19 vaccine were stolen from "Carlos Calero Elorduy Hospital" run by SEDENA on 14 January.
+This hospital plus the G. Parres general hospital, both dedicated to the care of serious COVID-19 cases, reached 100% capacity on 15 January 2021.